printesoi/e-factura-go/README.md

 ## Tasks ##

-- [ ] Add tests for all REST API calls and more tests for validating generated XML (maybe checking with the tools provided by mfinante).
-- [ ] Implement CreditNote.
+- [ ] Implement all business terms.
 - [ ] Support parsing the ZIP file from the DownloadInvoice.
 - [ ] Extend the InvoiceBuilder to add all Invoice fields
-- [ ] Implement all business terms.
+- [ ] Implement CreditNote.
+- [ ] Add tests for all REST API calls and more tests for validating generated XML (maybe checking with the tools provided by mfinante).
 - [ ] Check and test API limits.
 - [ ] Godoc and more code examples.
 - [ ] Test coverage
-- [ ] SuppTestInvoiceBuilderort full OAuth2 authentication flow for the client, not just passing the initial token.
+- [ ] Support full OAuth2 authentication flow for the client, not just passing the initial token.
 This however will be tricky to implement properly since the OAuth2 app registered in the ANAF developer profile must have a fixed list of HTTPS redirect URLs and the redirect URL used for creating the OAuth2